Light

 Causes

-Etiolation in insufficient light
+Etiolation as a direct response to insufficient light

 How to Fix It